KingScooty/creativenightly.com/app/_posts/2014-07-22-setting-up-hyperion-on-a-raspberry-pi-for-use-with-lightpack.md

 service hyperion restart
 {% endhighlight %}

 That's pretty much it for the software side of things.
-Now you just need to get some WS2801 LEDs and wire them up!
+Now if you haven't already, you just need to get some WS2801 LEDs and wire them up!

 ####My Setup

-My hardware setup from a wiring perspective is fairly complex, but it allows me to switch sources by simply turning a new device on, and the lights will automically switch over to the new source.
-Here's a few live examples of mysetup for anyone that's interested:
+My hardware setup from a wiring perspective is fairly complex, but if anyone wants to me post a write up, tweet me at [@KingScooty](http://twitter.com/kingscooty) and let me know!

+Amongst other things, it allows me to switch sources by simply turning a new device on, and the lights will automatically switch over to the new source.
+Here's a few live examples of my setup for anyone that's interested:

 <iframe src="https://vine.co/v/izpiA1tebtm/embed/simple" width="600" height="600" frameborder="0"></iframe><script src="https://platform.vine.co/static/scripts/embed.js"></script>